 - Production of libraries or single compounds from mg to hundred-gram quantities

 We offer flexible business arrangement in form of FTE or fixed fee services.
 For detailed information on our approach to custom synthesis please click here.

-Some areas where we built significant expertise:
+Where we built significant expertise

 - Alkyl-aryl couplings (e.g. photoinduced Negishi-couplings, dual catalytic decarboxylative coupling)

 - Photoredox reactions [with a focus on C(sp2)-C(sp3) bond constructions and trifluoromethylations]